goldim/wizard/README.md

 # wizard
 Demo test assignment

+#deployment
+Go to https://goldim.github.io/wizard/ .
+There is an error.
+Just click homepage.
+It is problem with GitHub and gh pages.
+To solve it I have to do some tricks or ignore.

 # toolkit
 For this assignment I chose React framework and used template from React Burger Application.
 React Burger was my diploma work